 Alphabet Tree Snack

 In addition to tasting real coconut, we also made an alphabet tree snack.
-Students we given the supplies and directions to make their own treat.
+Students were given the supplies and directions to make their own treat.
 They sequenced the steps and were able to take the recipe home to recreate the recipe at home.
 Many parents thanked me for the recipe because their child couldn’t stop talking about the alphabet treat trees!

 If you are interested in any of these activities, be sure to check them out in the Let’s Investigate Coconuts! unit below.